 Customized Green Dot Overview Speeches and Bystander Trainings

 Would you like a customized overview speech or bystander training for your group?
 We are happy to come out to present to groups of 10 individuals or more.
-To request an overview speech or bystander training for your group, use the form at the bottom of this page, or call Ryan Jackson, Green Dot Coordinator, at 979-845-6241.
+To request an overview speech or bystander training for your group, use the form at the bottom of this page.
 Requests must be received two weeks in advance.
+If you have questions you can email firstname.lastname@example.org or call Ryan Jackson, Interpersonal Violence Prevention Specialist, at 979-845-0280.

-An overview speech can range from 30 minutes to 1 hour and introduces the basic elements of Green Dot while inspiring participants to engage in immediate elements.
+An overview speech is 1 hour long and introduces the basic elements of Green Dot while inspiring participants to engage in immediate elements.
 Overview speeches are designed to:

 - Introduce members of the campus community to their role as bystanders

 - Teach participants how to recognize behaviors which may constitute partner violence, sexual violence or stalking – or behaviors that may be immediate precursors to these types of violence

 - Help individuals recognize barriers that may prevent them from doing something in the face of potential power-based personal violence

 - Instruct students on how to develop realistic options to act given their unique set of barriers

 - Show participants realistic pro-social behaviors they can do to shift the campus culture to one that is intolerant of violence and supportive of bystander intervention.